top of page

 As I approached the port of Kimolos, I saw the landing craft OSIA METHODIA of Kimolos Link.
 Built in 2019 in Greece, she was deployed on the Milos-Kimolos line, therefore connecting Kimolos with the small port of Apollonia in Milos.

 The OSIA METHODIA seen resting in Kimolos.
-This was her third consecutive summer on the Milos-Kimolos line, and she was introduced in order to replace the company's previous landing craft, the PANAGIA FANEROMENI, which had been operating there since 2006.
-After 13 years, that ship was sold to Guinea-Bissau-based company Consulmar Bissau, for whom she now operates as the BIJAGÓS I.
+This was her third consecutive summer on the Milos-Kimolos line, and she was introduced in order to replace the company's previous landing craft, namely the PANAGIA FANEROMENI, which had been operating there since 2006.
+After 13 years, that ship was sold to the Guinea-Bissau-based company Consulmar Bissau, for whom she now operates as the BIJAGÓS I.

 A view of the OSIA METHODIA as she is docked in Kimolos.
 Just two days before taking this picture, I had traveled onboard her for the first time, while heading from Milos to Kimolos.
 I would travel with her again while making my way back to Milos on 1 July.